Aar0nWalker/FT_Contract_Example/README.md

 <h3>Core stuff</h3>

 ERC20 is a default and well-known fungible token standard.
-The contract was optimized (but imported libraries wasn't cut considering unused methods) and audited.

-<h3>To do:</h3>

-- Add tests
+The contract was optimized (including libraries) and audited.
+For audit I've used 2 main frameworks: slyther and mythril, reports are in "audit" folder.
+The test was simply written using brownie and pytest ("tests" folder).